 My 5-year-old struggled through the workbook activities, too.
 His reading skills were developing much faster than his motor skills.
-He was able to perform all of the tasks, but he didn’t look forward to the writing tasks because they took so long for him to perform.
+He was able to perform all the tasks, but he didn’t look forward to the writing tasks because they took so long for him to perform.

 Children’s writing skills improve slowly, with lots of practice.
-However, we don’t want the rate children’s writing skills improve to limit the rate their reading skills can improve.
+However, we don’t want the rate children’s writing skills improve to limit the rate at which their reading skills can improve.
 We also want to make sure that the lessons don’t become a drag.

 With slight modifications, you can present many of the workbook activities quickly and efficiently as oral reading and spelling activities.
 Later, you can present the activities as writing activities.

 Here is what I did to modify the workbook tasks:

 - For writing words for pictures, I directed my son to read the first word in the box, then to touch the picture for that word.
 I would repeat this process for the remaining words, then go on to the next exercise.

 - For sentence completion tasks, I would tell my son to read the part of the sentence that was written, then say the complete sentence.
 Then I would direct him to the next task.